cjrose/TF2-Config/README.md

 ## Credits
 I didn't make all of these configs, some of them are stolen from TF.TV.
 Also, the underlying graphics settings are set through Mastercomfig's Module feature.
-Check `TF2-Config/cfg/user/modules.cfg` and [https://docs.mastercomfig.com/en/latest/customization/modules/](the docs) for more info.
+Check `TF2-Config/cfg/user/modules.cfg` and [the docs](https://docs.mastercomfig.com/en/latest/customization/modules/) for more info.